rotkehlxen/suncal/README.md

 poetry run suncal api --cal Sonne --from 2023-6-10 --to 2023-6-10 --event sunrise --timezone 'Europe/Berlin' \
 --long 14.32 --lat 52
 ```
-The command above will create only one entry in a Google calendar named "Sonne" - for the sunrise on 6.10.2023.
+The command above will create only one entry in a Google Calendar named "Sonne" - for the sunrise on 6.10.2023.

 or for Redwood City: